Kraken vs. Stars Prediction & Picks - NHL Playoffs Second Round Game 3

 Kraken vs. Stars Prediction & Picks: Line, Spread, Over/Under - NHL Playoffs Second Round Game 3

-The Dallas Stars and Seattle Kraken square off in Game 3 of the NHL Playoffs Second Round at Climate Pledge Arena on Sunday, May 7, beginning at 9:30 PM ET on TBS, SportsNet, and TVAS.
-The series is tied 1-1.
-Bookmakers list the Kraken as underdogs in this matchup, with +125 odds on the moneyline against the Stars (-145).
+The Seattle Kraken take their home ice at Climate Pledge Arena to square off with the Dallas Stars for Game 3 of the NHL Playoffs Second Round on Sunday, May 7, starting at 9:30 PM ET on TBS, SportsNet, and TVAS.
+The series is tied at 1-1.
+The Stars are favored, with -145 moneyline odds, in this matchup against the Kraken, who have +125 moneyline odds.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!